 - Tastefully decorated Family Care Birthing Center featuring Labor/Delivery/Recovery Suites where maternity patients can deliver their babies in a private, home-like environment, yet with the immediate back-up facilities and skilled personnel of a full-service medical center readily available.

 - A broad range of medically-current outpatient and diagnostic treatment services.
-Memorial provides virtually all of its specialized diagnostic and treatment services on an outpatient basis to meet patients’ needs for convenient and cost-effective services.
-Examples include the hospital’s advanced Outpatient Surgery Department with its 50 private patient areas, a central nursing station, separate reception/registration/waiting areas, adjacent parking and a convenient drive-up entrance; complete innovative rehab services in the hospital’s Physical Therapy Department and at close to home offices in Belleville and O’Fallon; and a comprehensive Cardiac Rehabilitation Program developed in cooperation with the YMCA of Southwest Illinois.
+Memorial Hospital Belleville provides virtually all of its specialized diagnostic and treatment services on an outpatient basis to meet patients’ needs for convenient and cost-effective services.
+Examples include Memorial Hospital Belleville’s advanced Outpatient Surgery Department with its 50 private patient areas, a central nursing station, separate reception/registration/waiting areas, adjacent parking and a convenient drive-up entrance; complete innovative rehab services in the hospital’s Physical Therapy Department and at close to home offices in Belleville and O’Fallon; and a comprehensive Cardiac Rehabilitation Program developed in cooperation with the YMCA of Southwest Illinois.

 - A state-of-the-art Cardiac Catheterization Laboratory featuring the latest technology.